jasmine/jasmine.github.io/_tutorials/react_with_npm.md

 ```

-Then we'll want to make sure that we have enzyme loaded up, so make another file in `spec/helpers`, we'll call this one `enzyme.js`:
+Then we'll want to make sure that we have enzyme loaded up, so make another file in `spec/helpers`, we'll call this one `enzyme.js` for Javascript or `enzyme.ts` for TypeScript.
+(The file extension is important.
+While most of the helpers can be `.js` regardless of whether we're using Javascript or TypeScript, this one has to be `.ts` in a TypeScript project.
+Otherwise the type definitions for `jasmine-enzyme` won't be imported and spec files that use those matchers will fail to type check.)

 ```javascript
 import jasmineEnzyme from 'jasmine-enzyme';